verypossible/generator-packages/README.md

-# Typescript Packages
+# Packages

-Create a typescript app with one command.
+Get a webapp up and running with one command.

 This yeoman generator does two things: